-Your mobile employees operate on a system of trust.
-As they work to bring success to your organization, they trust you to ensure that their business needs are met.
-Car allowances instill that trust as your team members travel to meet clients and move between your locations.
+Mobile employees operate on a system of trust.
+They trust the company to ensure that their business needs are met.
+Car allowances instill that trust as team members travel to meet clients and move between locations.
 If they have to travel using their personal vehicle, a robust allowance lets them know their income will be protected from the volatile costs of owning and operating a vehicle.

-A car allowance is also a big piece of the recruiting process for mobile employees.
-The amount and the way it is derived can separate you from your competition, steering top talent your way.
+A car allowance is also a big piece of the recruiting process.
+The amount and the way it is derived can make your organization stand out, steering top talent your way.
 Or it can have the opposite effect.
-If a company offers candidates a $500/month taxable car allowance, which may equate to as much as $386 or as little as $306 after taxes, those candidates know that their allowance may not cover their expenses, especially if they live in a high cost territory or cover a broad territory.
+If a company offers candidates a $500/month taxable car allowance, which may equate to as much as little as $306 after taxes, candidates know that their allowance may not cover their expenses, especially if they live in a high cost territory or cover a broad territory.

-Employees tend to weigh their costs against the car allowance before accepting a new position.
+According to our annual survey, nine out of ten mobile workers weigh their costs against the car allowance before accepting a new position.
 If candidates hear an arbitrary number that does not take into consideration each employee’s territory size or territory costs, then they will likely rank your offer lower than your competitors’ offers.

-Forward thinking companies provide an up-to-date reimbursement calculated using actual costs.
-It is important that the process involve examining the relative costs of different territories – fuel, maintenance, taxes, etc. It is also important that the allowance amount account for territory size as well.
+Forward thinking companies provide an up-to-date reimbursement calculated using cost data.
+It is important to examine the relative costs of different territories – fuel, maintenance, taxes, etc. It is also important that the allowance amount account for territory size as well.
 Providing an allowance with a transparent basis instills confidence in new hires that they will be treated fairly and consistently.

-The amount of the car allowance not only impacts recruiting new talent, but retaining your existing talent.
-When existing employees receive the same exact allowance but experience different expenses, they will figure out that the situation is not fair.
-Morale will dip.
+The amount of the car allowance not only impacts recruiting new talent, but retaining existing team members.
+When drivers incur different levels of expense but receive the same allowance, they know it's not fair.
+Morale may dip.
 Employees who get the short end of the stick may look elsewhere to find an employer with a more competitive reimbursement plan.
-That’s trouble.
-You want to be the one attracting top talent, not losing it because you have an out-of-date car allowance.
+Instead of attracting top talent, you lose it because of an out-of-date car allowance.

-According to recent mBurse surveys, most car allowances have not been revisited or changed in years.
-Gas prices rise, but their car allowance stays the same.
-Insurance costs climb, but their car allowance stays the same.
+According to recent mBurse surveys (2017, 2018, 2019), most car allowances have not been changed in years.
+Gas prices fluctuate and inflation occurs, but the car allowance stays the same.
+Insurance costs climb, but the car allowance stays the same.
 Territories expand, but…you get the picture.